Does White Vinegar Kill Black Mold?

 You may develop respiratory issues after inhaling any spores as they are more allergic than others.
 In cases of lengthy exposure to spores, you can develop lung infections, asthma, or consistent allergic reactions.

-Attacking and removing mold growth on time is vital to prevent the spores from spreading to unaffected areas of your home and preventing any respiratory illnesses.
+Attacking and removing mold growth on time is vital to prevent the spores from spreading to unaffected areas of your home and prevent any respiratory illnesses.

 Can You Use White Vinegar to Kill Black Mold?